fivequarters/fusebit.io/src/_blog/_posts/slack-image-carousel.md

 ### Updating pagination state in each navigation control

-If you’re using Fusebit, the interactivity events are handled under the `immediate response` route.
-If you’re using your own endpoint, ensure you are handling that endpoint properly.
+If you’re using Fusebit, the interactivity events are handled under the immediate response route.
+If you’re using your endpoint, ensure you properly handle that endpoint.

 We’ll use Fusebit for this code, but the same code can be used directly in a KoaJS router, or with slight modifications (replacing `ctx` with `req` and `res`) in a classic Express app -after you implement the necessary authorization checks on the event, of course.